slash071/atlas/src/chapter_02/sub/branches.md

 #### Pull with Rebase (GitHub)

-Let say that we want to continue working but not quite ready to merge my changes in like a traditional merge.
-What I rather do is keep my commits, my changes, ahead of whatever's on GitHub but I want the benefit of any changes that my have occured on github.

-So to do that we cant issue the `git pull` command but passing in an extra parameter to cause a rebase during the proccess:
+If you want to continue working without merging traditionally, you can keep your commits ahead of any updates on GitHub while benefiting from recent changes.
+Use `git pull` with `--rebase`:

 ```bash
 git pull --rebase origin master
 ```

-So it's not a normal merge.
-You can Also do a `fetch` to see the changes if branches are diverged before pull.
+This isn’t a normal merge.
+You can also use `fetch` to view changes if branches have diverged before pulling.

-#### Cherry pick
+#### Cherry-Pick

-when performing a Merge or Rebase, all commits from one branch are integrated.
-Cherry-pick, on the other hand, allows you to select individual commits for integration.
+When performing a Merge or Rebase, all commits from one branch are integrated.
+Cherry-pick allows you to select individual commits for integration.

-With the "cherry-pick" command, Git allows you to integrate selected, individual commits from any branch into your current HEAD branch.

-The cherry pick command can be helpful if you accidentally make a commit to the wrong branch.
-Cherry picking allows you to get those changes onto the correct branch without redoing any work.
+With `cherry-pick`, Git enables you to integrate specific commits from any branch into your current HEAD branch.
+This is useful if you accidentally commit to the wrong branch and want to transfer those changes to the correct one without redoing work.

-First ensure we are on the branch that we want the commit to be applied; then run:
+First, ensure you’re on the target branch, then run:

 ```bash
 git cherry-pick <commit-ID>
 ```

-after that you see the commit has been successfully picked into the target branch.
+You should see that the commit has been successfully applied to the target branch.